7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 #### Service Endpoints and Service Endpoints Policies

-NSGs are focused on traffic inot and out of the virtual network, Azure PaaS options have built-in Firewalls to often restrict a service to only spoecific subnets of specific virtual networks.Service endpoints make a specific subnet known to specific Azure service and add optimal path to service.
+NSGs are focused on traffic inot and out of the virtual network, Azure PaaS options have built-in Firewalls to often restrict a service to only specific subnets of specific virtual networks.
+Service endpoints make a specific subnet known to specific Azure service and add optimal path to service.

 - Virtual firewalls on service are configurable to allow only a specific subnet
 - Service Enpoint Policies allow specific instances of services to be allowed from a virtual network, which is not possible with NSG service Tag